-M. Rogan Morton, Esq. has been representing clients on areas impacting human resources (including employment, labor, employee benefits and executive compensation) for over 19 years by combining practical experience with cutting edge knowledge technology.
+M. Rogan Morton has been representing clients in employee benefits (including health and welfare arrangements, qualified retirement plans, equity compensation arrangements and executive compensation) for over 20 years by combining practical experience with cutting edge knowledge technology.

 Health Care Reform After the Supreme Court Decision: Key Implementation Considerations and Action Steps